-File d by a Party other than the Registrant \Box Che eck the appropriate box: X Definit Definit ninary Proxy Statement tive Proxy Statement tive Additional Materials ting Material Pursuant to §240.14a-12 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) V 1 ris Solutions, Inc. of Registrant as Specified In Its Charter) (Name of Person n(s) Filing Proxy Statement, if other than the Registrant) Pay ment o f Filing Fee (Check the appropriate box): X No fe ee required.
-Fee o computed on table below per Exchange Act Rules 1 4a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction n applies: (2) Aggregate number of securities to which transaction on applies: (3) Per unit price or other underlying value of transactive is calculated and state how it was determined): tion computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing (4) Proposed maximum aggregate value of transaction ı: (5) Total fee paid: Fee p paid previously with preliminary materials.
-Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid atement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \boxtimes No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

-Notice of 2017 Annual Meeting and Proxy Statement
+Notice of 2018 Annual Meeting and Proxy Statement